subhrajit-mohanty/medium-blogs/llm-playground-app/Readme.md

 # LLM Playground

-This project is a dynamic, parallel multi-model application built using Streamlit.
+This project is a Playground application built using Streamlit.
 The application allows users to select various language models, input a prompt, and receive generated outputs from each model in parallel.

 ![App Demo](LLM-Playground.gif)